dharnitski/dharnitski.github.io/_posts/2017-04-23-my-jockstothecore-posts.md

 ---
 layout: post
-title:  "My old posts at Jocks to the Core"
+title:  "My posts at Jocks to the Core"
 categories:
 tags: tag1 tag2 tag3
 ---